+DEP adopted nutrient total maximum daily loads (TMDLs) for Weeki Wachee Spring Group and Weeki Wachee River in 2014.
+The TMDLs established monthly average nitrate targets of 0.28 milligrams per liter (mg/L) for Weeki Wachee Spring Group and 0.20 mg/L for Weeki Wachee River.
+DEP adopted nitrate targets of 0.23 mg/L for Magnolia-Aripeka Springs Group; Wilderness-Mud-Salt Springs Group; and Jenkins Creek Spring through adoption of TMDLs in 2016.

-DeLeon Spring was identified as impaired because of a biological imbalance caused by excessive concentrations of nitrate in the water.
-In 2017, a total maximum daily load (TMDL) for nitrate was developed as a water quality restoration target for DeLeon Spring.
-The TMDL established an annual average nitrate-nitrite target of 0.35 milligrams per liter (mg/L).
-DEP developed the Nitrogen Source Inventory Loading Tool (NSILT) to provide information on the major categories of nitrogen sources in the groundwater and spring contributing areas for the spring.
-Among other sources, urban turfgrass fertilizer (UTF) represents 18% of the nitrogen loading to groundwater, onsite sewage treatment and disposal systems (OSTDS or septic systems) 39%, and farm fertilizer (FF) 22% of the total loading to groundwater based on the DEP analysis conducted using the NSILT.
+Among other sources, urban turfgrass fertilizer (UTF) represents 15% of the nitrogen loading to groundwater, onsite sewage treatment and disposal systems (OSTDS or septic systems) 49%, and agriculture (including livestock waste and farm fertilizer) 21% of the total loading to groundwater based on the DEP analysis conducted using the NSILT.

-To achieve the TMDL target at the spring vent, the total load reduction required is 71,846 pounds of nitrogen per year (lbs-N/yr).
-The following milestones are being established to measure progress towards achieving the total necessary load reduction of 71,846 pounds (lbs):
+The total load reduction required to achieve the TMDL target is 903,509 pounds of nitrogen per year (lbs-N/yr).
+The following milestones are being established to measure progress towards achieving the total necessary load reduction of 903,509 pounds (lbs):

-- 2028 Reduction of 21,554 lbs-N/yr (30%). - 2033 Additional reduction of 35,923 lbs-N/yr (50%). - 2038 Additional reduction of 14,369 lbs-N/yr (20%).
+- 2028 Reduction of 271,053 lbs-N/yr (30%). - 2033 Additional reduction of 451,754 lbs-N/yr (50%). - 2038 Additional reduction of 180,702 lbs-N/yr (20%).

 While reductions to groundwater will benefit the spring system, it is uncertain to know with precision how those reductions will impact the necessary reductions at the spring vent.
 DEP will continue to monitor the spring to better understand the benefits from the policies, and implemented projects and management strategies within the springshed.
+Projects and strategies are designed to achieve nitrogen reductions at Weeki Wachee, but are expected to provide benefits to all springs vents within the springshed/contributing area.
 The BMAP is designed to achieve 80% of the load reductions to the spring vent by 2033 and 100% by 2038.
 DEP will evaluate progress towards these milestones and will report to the Governor and Florida Legislature annually.
 Assessment of progress toward these milestones must be conducted every five years and revisions to the BMAP must be made as appropriate.
 BMAPs use an adaptive management approach that allows for incremental load reductions through the implementation of projects and management strategies; however, the restoration target, the TMDL, remains the same.
 If needed, policies and management strategies will be adjusted to ensure the target spring vent concentration is achieved.
 This may include requiring additional management strategies or expanding the area to which the existing OSTDS remediation policies apply.
 Any such change would be incorporated into a future updated BMAP through a formal adoption process.

 Cost estimates were provided by stakeholders for more than 50% of the projects and management actions listed in the BMAP.
-Approximately \$39 million have been expended to date on completed projects.
-All cost estimates provided have been for completed projects.
+The total estimated cost for these projects exceeds \$130 million.
+Approximately \$35 million has been expended to date on completed projects.

 While stakeholders are required to implement additional projects listed in the BMAP, accurate cost estimates have not yet been developed for every project.
 The total cost estimate for all projects referenced in the BMAP is unknown until more cost information is provided.
-By the next 5-year BMAP milestone, stakeholders are anticipated to achieve additional reductions in annual nutrient loadings to the DeLeon Spring Basin, including 0 pounds of total nitrogen (TN), based on conservative estimates of the planned and underway projects listed to date.
+By the next 5-year BMAP milestone, stakeholders are anticipated to achieve additional reductions in annual nutrient loadings to the Weeki Wachee Basin, including 20 pounds of total nitrogen (TN), based on conservative estimates of the planned and underway projects listed to date.
+Responsible entities have identified some projects on a longer planning horizon due to extensive funding and design requirements; the associated reductions from these longer-term projects will be attributed as progress towards future 5-year BMAP milestones.